MEDICAID NURSING HOME ASSISTANCE

 Unearned income received from other benefit payments, financial gifts, annuity payments and payments from a trust fund paid directly to the SSI recipient reduces his or her monthly SSI payment dollar for dollar.
 Earned income is also counted but treated differently.

-The asset limit for an SSI recipient is $2,000 unless the assets are in an ABLE Act account (see Chapter 21).
+The asset limit for an SSI recipient is $2,000 unless the assets are in an ABLE Act account (see Chapter 21 of The Florida Senior Legal Guide).
 Anything that can be converted to cash will be considered toward this $2,000 limit.
 This includes bank accounts, 401(k) benefits, cash values in some life insurance policies and trust funds where the trustee has the discretion to pay for the recipient’s support.
 A homestead, one car and some personal effects are not counted as assets.
 The asset limit for Medicaid only is $5,000.

 If a trust is established to provide for the basic support needs such as housing and food, the recipient will be denied SSI because the trust assets in excess of $2,000 will be considered available to the recipient.
 A person applying for Medicaid only will be denied Medicaid assistance if his or her trust assets exceed $5,000.
 It is possible for a trust fund to be created to provide supplemental services to a disabled person without depriving the recipient of SSI and Medicaid benefits.
 The assets of the trust will not be counted if the terms of the trust agreement state that the trust funds are not to be expended for basic needs that are provided by SSI, but are only to supplement these benefits.